Shardenov99/Coursera_Course_Analysis/README.md

 ## 📎 How to Run

-1. Download the notebook.
-2. Open in JupyterLab or Jupyter Notebook.# Coursera_Course_Analysis
+1. Open in Google Colab in order to access the interactive plotly charts.